travis-ci/docs-travis-ci-com/user/getting-started.md

 Once GitHub hook is set up, push your commit that adds .travis.yml to your repository.
 That should add a build into one of the queues on [Travis CI](http://travis-ci.org) and your build will start as soon as one worker for your language is available.

-To start a build you can either commit and push something to your repository, or you can go to your GitHub webhooks page and use the "Test Hook" button for Travis CI.
+To start a build you can either commit and push something to your repository, or you can go to your GitHub Webhooks & Services page and use the "Test Hook" button for Travis CI.
 Please note that **you cannot trigger your first build using Test Hook button**.
 It has to be triggered by a push to your repository.

 ### Step five: Tweaking your build configuration